luigifreda/slamplay/README.md

   (if you want, skip this step and set the variable `OpenCV_DIR` in `config.sh` with your local OpenCV path)
 - Build the framework:
   `$ ./build.sh`
-- If you want to use the DL (Deep Learning) models then run:
+- If you want to use the DL (Deep Learning) models then run the following command to download both NN weights/checkpoints and data:
   `$ ./install_dl_models.sh`

 Once everything is built, you can enter in the `build` folder and test the different examples.